katur/eegi/README_database_migration.md

 clone mapping info | 1-to-1, scattered over many tables (wherever `clone` is accompanied by `node_primary_name` and/or `gene`) | All mapping isolated to `clones` app, which is connected to rest of database only by FK to `RNAiClone`.
 Mapping will be 1-to-many.

 DECISIONS TO MAKE ABOUT `clones` APP:
 - The well within GHR-style clones names are "A1" style for GHR-10%, but "A01" style for GHR-11% onward.
 We should probably leave these as is for the actual clone names, for consistency with the Orfeome database.
-But in the fields of LibraryWell that refer to vidal clone locations (e.g. the well column and the id), I'll be consistent with "A01".
+But in the fields of LibraryWell that refer to vidal clone locations (e.g. the id, and the well column), I'll consistently use "A01" style.
 - Are we sure we want RNAiClone instead of Clone prefix for tables?
 - Schema for Firoz's tables!